Lying Down

-"Lying Down" is a song recorded by Canadian singer Celine Dion for her twelfth English-language studio album, Courage (2019).
+"Lying Down" is a song by Canadian singer Celine Dion from her twelfth English-language studio album, Courage (2019).
 It was written by David Guetta, Giorgio Tuinfort and Sia, and produced by Guetta and Tuinfort.
 "Lying Down" was released as a digital download on 18 September 2019.
 On the same day, Dion embarked on her Courage World Tour and performed the song during the first fifteen dates before replacing it with "Imperfections".
 "Lying Down" entered several charts, and received positive reviews from music critics.
 On 19 October 2019, it was sent to radio in the United Kingdom.

 Background and release

 "Lying Down" was written by Australian singer-songwriter Sia, French DJ-producer David Guetta, and a Surinamese-Dutch musician Giorgio Tuinfort, and produced by Guetta and Tuinfort.
 Together with the songs "Imperfections" and "Courage", it was released as a digital download on 18 September 2019, the day Dion started her Courage World Tour, promoting Courage.
 "Lying Down" is a string-laden electro ballad, which encourages a fresh mindset following a toxic relationship.
 Previously, Sia co-wrote for Dion her 2013 single, "Loved Me Back to Life".
 On 19 October 2019, "Lying Down" was added under the A-list on BBC Radio 2 airplay playlist in the United Kingdom and became record of the week.